happykit/flags/package/README.md

 ### Why should I only ever render the `useFlags` hook once per page?

-The `useFlags()` handles loading of the feature flags.
-Since HappyKit supports all rendering modes (server-side rendering, client-side rendering, static site generation) each individual Next.js page route is the best place to call the `useFlags()` hook.
+The `useFlags()` hook handles loading of the feature flags.
+Since HappyKit supports all rendering modes (server-side rendering, client-side rendering, static site generation) each individual Next.js page route can use a different way to load flags.

+Some pages might use pure client-side rendering, others might use server-side rendering or static site generation.

 Depending on the rendering mode, you might need to pass some `initialState` to the `useFlags()` hook.
 The best place to do this is right inside the Next.js page, at the top level.

 From there it's best to pass the returned `flagBag` to each component that needs it.

 You can do so directly or by using `@happykit/flags/context`.

+This allows you to switch between flags, and prevents you from calling `useFlags()` with inconsistent values on the same page.
+Only calling `useFlags()` once per page ensures you'll see the same feature flags on the whole page.